biopragmatics/curies/README.md

 The positional argument can be one of the following:

 1. A pre-defined prefix map to get from the web (bioregistry, go, monarch, prefixcommons)
-2. A local file path to a prefix map, extended prefix map, or one of several formats.
+2. A local file path or URL to a prefix map, extended prefix map, or one of several formats.
 Requires specifying a `--format`.
-3. A remote path via URL to a prefix map, extended prefix map, etc. Also requires specifying a `--format`.

 The framework can be swapped to use Flask (default) or FastAPI with `--framework`.
 The server can be swapped to use Werkzeug (default) or Uvicorn with `--server`.
 These functionalities